CFLIT: Coexisting Federated Learning and Information Transfer: System Model and Problem Formulation

 The value of $\epsilon$ in \eqref{epsilon_sol} measures the tolerance of FL model training.
 A smaller $\epsilon$ leads to a smaller optimality gap and thus a better training performance.
-We note that the training performance $F(\hat{\mathbf{w}}_T)$ depends not only on the model aggregation quality but also on the choice of learning hyper-parameters, including the communication rounds $T$ and the number of local updates $\tau$.
+We note that the training performance $F(\hat{\mathbf{w}}_T)$ is determined by the model aggregation quality as well as the learning design, including the choices of the communication rounds $T$ and the number of local updates $\tau$.
 In particular, as discussed in the Introduction, the value of $\tau$ determines the computation-to-communication ratio and critically impacts $T$ to achieve a certain training performance.
 Furthermore, a larger $T$ implies more RBs needed for over-the-air FL training, leaving fewer RBs for data transmissions of IT devices.